malcolmhawes/QlikSenseCM2SaaS/Value Added Products.md

 ## Introduction
 This guide is designed to help OEM partners with a Qlik Sense Client-managed deployments that are thinking or willing to move to SaaS.

-There are a number of "Add On" capabilities with Client Managed products such as alerting reporting and chat bots that we refer to as Value Added Products in the Client  Managed product set.
-These tools and capabilities haven't been converted directly "as is" to Qlik Cloud and this will not be a Gap Analysis between Client Managed and SaaS but rather a guide to describe these tools in Client managed then describe aspects of QLik Cloud which are available currently to achieve similar capabilities.
+There are a number of "Add On" capabilities with Client Managed products such as alerting, reporting and chat bots that Qlik refer to as "Value Added Products" in the Client  Managed product set.
+These tools and capabilities haven't been converted directly "as is" to Qlik Cloud SaaS and this will not be a "Gap Analysis" between Client Managed and SaaS but rather a guide to describe these tools in Client managed, then describe aspects of Qlik Cloud SaaS which are available currently to achieve similar capabilities.
 Qlik is building new features in Qlik Cloud continuously, to provide similar and in many cases additional capabilities in these areas.

 &nbsp;
 ___
 ## Value Added Products and Similar Qlik Cloud SaaS Capabilities

-The differences between relivant Client Managed tools and Similar Qlik Cloud SaaS capabilities are subtle but important to describe - however this is not a Gap Analysis excercise.
+The differences between relevant Client Managed tools and Similar Qlik Cloud SaaS capabilities are subtle but important to describe - however this is not a Gap Analysis excercise.

-The Client managed tools (CM ) are delivered via stand-alone "value add" products that requires full-stack implementation.
+The Client managed tools (CM ) are delivered via stand-alone "value add" products that requires a full-stack implementation.

-In Qlik Cloud SaaS (SaaS) these capabilities are integrated experiences that are supporting various customer use cases - Qlik are not trying to directly replicate the Client Managed functionality into Qlik Cloud SaaS in the same way.

-Essentially functionality is different from one to the other so it is important that you consult your OEM Presales specialist to understand these difference and implications in more depth.

-However the following describes the functionality in both CM and SaaS to help guide your understanding.
+The following describes the functionality in both CM and SaaS to help guide your understanding between the two.

-Client Managed tools that are relivant here include :
+Client Managed tools that are relevant here include :

 Qlik NPrinting :